VMI-ETH/newsletter/contents/Nov-2023/body.md

 **December 4, [CAB Food&Lab](https://ethz.ch/en/campus/getting-to-know/cafes-restaurants-shops/gastronomy/restaurants-and-cafeterias/zentrum/food-lab.html), 16:15**

 We warmly invite you to the VMI Career Evening!
 Ever questioned what comes next after a PhD or Postdoc?
 Curious about transitioning from academia to industry?
-Our Career Event features a panel discussion with no less than 5 professionals from diverse career paths, all rooted in an academic foundation.
-Following the panel, attendees will have the opportunity for intimate group discussions with the speaker.
-The evening will close with a delightful Apéro.
+Our Career Evening features a panel discussion with no less than 5 professionals from diverse career paths, all rooted in an academic foundation.
+Following the panel, attendees will have the opportunity for small group discussions with the speaker.
+The evening will close with a delightful apéro.
 Whether you're eyeing a future in academia or considering other avenues, join us for an enlightening discussion and discover the possibilities that await!

 [Sign up here.](https://forms.gle/rWGXgB8a6FjWVXgA7)